 Born from legacy and inspired by tradition, the breweries of Central New York represent a collection as eclectic as anywhere in the nation.
 The former hop capital of the country remains fertile ground for budding brewers and generations-old operations alike.

 This is a land where the legend of F.X.
 Matt, producer of Saranac beers, mingles with the likes Brewery Ommegang, author of the red hot Game of Thrones series.
 This is the home of cult favorites and up-and-comers.

 From backyard brewhouses like Stump City in rural Gloversville to downtown brewpubs like Water Street in vibrant Binghamton, America’s Craft Brew Destination is a place to discover stories, traditions and tastes too numerous to count.

 The creativity is unlimited as well.
 What’s on tap is driven by both the seasons and personalities.
-You might, for instance, find a rhubarb brew at the North Brewery or something exceptionally hoppy when harvest time rolls around at Copper City.
+You might, for instance, find a rhubarb brew at the North Brewery in Endicott or something exceptionally hoppy when harvest time rolls around at Copper City in Rome.